 It’s kind of a mix.
 States like Colorado originally allowed telemedicine in cannabis, unfortunately, that was abused by some physicians who essentially ran a script mill – getting patients in and out and collecting their buck.
 Those types of businesses put a bad taste in legislature’s mouths.
 Other states are just have outdated laws like Florida for example which has an old law that should eventually be changed. – Rob Tankson

-How to Get a Medical Marijuana Card in Illinois
+Applying For a Medical Marijuana Card

 As from August 2013, the cultivation, use, and sale of medical pot have been legal for residents of Illinois.
 Medical patients can use marijuana for treating different medical conditions, but they still need to obtain a medical marijuana card for legal use of cannabis for medical purposes.